 It is vital for all involved to do a lot of preparing before the intervention takes place.
 Interventions frequently come with a swarm of emotions, not just in the addict, but in loved ones too.
-Consequently, family and friends need to have a practiced, stable plan on how to go about the intervention before jumping into it.
+Consequently, family and friends need to have a practiced, stable plan on how to do a drug intervention before jumping into it.
 It is common for the abuser to have mastered manipulation as well as how to disguise it in a multitude of behaviors.
 For some time now, the addict has taught themselves to hide from treatment.
 That said, it might not be the easiest task to get the suffering person to choose a fulfilling life over the drugs.

+There are multiple drug intervention steps.
 A successful intervention consists of choosing a trigger free environment.
 It is important to shy away from any location that could possibly evade the goals of the intervention and drive the addict into numerous degrees of humiliation and remorse.

 Abuse is frequently driven by means of humiliation and remorse to begin with, so activating those emotions in the addict could possibly cause more harm than good.
 An individual suffering from addiction has a disease, they cannot control their compulsion and craving to use, and need help with seeking treatment.

 Make it Happen!